willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 4.1 General documentation considerations
 -----------------------------------------

 4.1.1 New source code **must** be documented following the guidelines in this section.
 Documentation of existing code **should** be modified to conform to these guidelines when appropriate.

-      Documentation of existing code **should** be changed when significant code modifications are made (i.e., beyond bug fixes and small changes) and existing documentation is insufficient.
+      Documentation of existing code **should** be changed when significant code modifications are made (i.e., beyond bug fixes and small changes) and when existing documentation is inadequate.

 4.1.2 All header and source files **should** have comments necessary to make the code easy to understand.
 However, extraneous comments (e.g., documenting "the obvious") **should** be avoided.

       Code that has clear, descriptive names (functions, variables, etc.) and clear logical structure is preferable to code that relies on a lot of comments for understanding.
-To be useful, comments must be understood by others and kept current with the executable code.
+To be useful, comments must be understood by others and kept current with the actrual code.
 Generally, maintenance and understanding are better served by rewriting tricky, unclear code than by adding comments to it.

 4.1.3 End-of-line comments **should** not be used to document code logic, since they tend to be less visible than other comment forms and may be difficult to format cleanly.

       Short end-of-line comments **may** be useful for labeling closing braces associated with nested loops, conditionals, for scope in general, and for documenting local variable declarations.

-4.1.4 All comments, except end of line comments, **should** be indented to match the indentation of the code they are describing.
+4.1.4 All comments, except end-of-line comments, **should** be indented to match the indentation of the code they are documenting.
 Multiple line comment blocks **should** be aligned vertically on the left.

-4.1.5 To make comment text clear and reduce ambiguity, code comments **should** be written in grammatically-correct complete sentences.
+4.1.5 To make comment text clear and reduce confusion, code comments **should** be written in grammatically-correct complete sentences or easily understood sentence fragments.

 4.1.6 Comments **should** be clearly delimited from executable code with blank lines and "blocking characters" (see examples below) to make them stand out and, thus, improve the chances they will be read.

 4.1.7 Blank lines, indentation, and vertical alignment **should** be used in comment blocks to enhance readability, emphasize important information, etc.

 --------------------------------------------------------------------